A beginner's guide to selecting the camera that’s going to suit your music video best. We focus on cameras that can be operated by a single person.

 Both Sony and Canon have a range of mirrorless full frame cameras that have incredible image quality in a tiny form factor.

 The full-frame sensor is arguably the biggest difference between these and the lower budget cameras.
-A bigger sensor is a key part in getting a more cinematic image as it allows for a more shallow depth of field - this is where the background of your shot is out of focus while your subject is in focus.
+A bigger sensor is a key part in getting a more cinematic image as it allows for shallower depth of field for a given focal length - this is where the background of your shot is out of focus while your subject is in focus.